tonym/nv-movie-app/README.md

 Auth isn't a thing in this app, it just uses what you give it, but it's a nice way to collect a user name, and display it in the app bar.

 The avatar isn't real, and you can't change it.
-It's just a dummy user, and the file is located at /assets/images/avatar.jpg
+It's just a dummy user, and the file is located at /assets/images/avatar.jpg.
+OK, so, yes, in fact, you can change it by chaning the picture, but you can't do it through the UI.

 There is no paging.
 While paging is certainly possible, time permitting, in this context, it may be unnecessary.